-Other activities: Board of Directors/Supervisory Board mandates as stipulated in Article 38 para 1 of the Articles of Association: Mandates according to Article 38 para 1 lit. a) none.
+Other activities: Board of Directors/Supervisory Board mandates as stipulated in Article 38 para 1 of the Articles of Association:

+Mandates according to Article 38 para 1 lit. a) one: Chairman of the Supervisory Board of Stada Arzneimittel AG, Germany.

-Mandates according to Article 38 para 1 lit. b) four: Member of the Supervisory Board of Bayernwerk AG, Regensburg; Member of the Advisory Committee of Gebr.
-Röchling KG, Mannheim; Member of the Advisory Board of Tyczka GmbH, Geretsried; Chairman of the Board of CeramTec GmbH, Plochingen.
+Mandates according to Article 38 para 1 lit. b) five: Member of the Supervisory Board of Bayernwerk AG, Germany; Member of the Advisory Committee of Gebr.
+Röchling KG, Germany; Member of the Advisory Board of Tyczka GmbH, Germany; Chairman of the Board of CeramTec GmbH, Germany; Chairman of the Supervisory Board of Synlab Holding Deutschland GmbH, Germany.

-Mandates according to Article 38 para 1 lit. c) two: Chairman of the Board of Directors of the Bavarian Chemical Industry Association, Munich; Vice President of the German Institute of Economic Research, Cologne.
+Mandates according to Article 38 para 1 lit. c) two: Chairman of the Board of Directors of the Bavarian Chemical Industry Association, Germany; Vice President of the German Institute of Economic Research, Germany.

+5.1.3.
 Peter Chen, US and Swiss citizen